GangLii/DevSafety/README.md

 Credits: The pipline of our code is based on <https://github.com/locuslab/FLYP>.
-We thank the authors for open sourcing their code.
+We thank the authors for making their code publicly available.

 ## Contact